bodsch/ansible-openvpn/README.md

 - *mobile clients*: Like laptops, mobile phones that log on to the server via an OpenVPN client.
 - *static clients*: standing servers that also need a connection, but are installed in a data centre.

+The generated OVPN files for mobile clients are stored on the VPN server under `/root/vpn-configs`.
+You can also transfer them to the Ansible controller.
+To do this, `openvpn_config_save_dir` must be configured accordingly.

 #### `openvpn_mobile_clients`